Saudi crown prince welcomes Trump to kingdom as US leader begins four-day Middle East tour

-RIYADH, Saudi Arabia — (AP) — President Donald Trump opened his four-day Mideast trip on Tuesday by paying a visit to Saudi Arabia's de facto ruler, Crown Prince Mohammed bin Salman, for talks on U.S. efforts to dismantle Iran's nuclear program, end the war in Gaza, hold down oil prices and more.
+RIYADH, Saudi Arabia — (AP) — U.S. President Donald Trump opened his four-day Middle East trip on Tuesday by paying a visit to Saudi Arabia’s de facto ruler, Crown Prince Mohammed bin Salman, for talks on U.S. efforts to dismantle Iran’s nuclear program, end the war in Gaza, hold down oil prices and more.

+Several major business executives were invited to the event, including Blackstone Group CEO Stephen Schwarzman, BlackRock CEO Larry Fink, and Tesla and SpaceX CEO Elon Musk.

+Musk is also leading the Department of Government Efficiency, a controversial second term effort tasked with slashing waste, fraud and abuse in the U.S. government.

-The crown prince will fete Trump with a formal dinner and Trump is slated to take part later Tuesday in a U.S.-Saudi investment conference.
+Later, the crown prince will fete Trump with a formal dinner.
+Trump is also slated to take part Tuesday in a U.S.-Saudi investment conference.

-The U.S. president on Wednesday will join a gathering of members of the Gulf Cooperation Council, which is made up of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates, before leaving Riyadh.
+“When Saudis and Americans join forces, very good things happen — more often than not, great things happen," Saudi Investment Minister Khalid al-Falih said.

 Saudi Arabia and fellow OPEC+ nations have already helped their cause with Trump early in his second term by stepping up oil production.
 Trump sees cheap energy as a key component to lowering costs and stemming inflation for Americans.
-The president has also made the case that lower oil prices will hasten an end to Russia's war on Ukraine.
+The president has also made the case that lower oil prices will hasten an end to the Russia-Ukraine war.

 But Saudi Arabia’s economy remains heavily dependent on oil, and the kingdom needs a fiscal break-even oil price of $96 to $98 a barrel to balance its budget.
 It’s questionable how long OPEC+, of which Saudi Arabia is the leading member, is willing to keep production elevated.
 The price of a barrel of Brent crude closed Monday at $64.77.